AadyaSan06/SDN_ARP_HANDELING_PROJECT/README.md

 <br>NETWORK TOPOLOGY & DESIGN
 - Topology: A custom Mininet topology consisting of a central OpenFlow-enabled switch connected to 3 hosts.

+  A single-switch, 3-host topology was chosen to clearly demonstrate ARP resolution and flow rule installation without unnecessary     path complexity.
 - Controller: Ryu Controller (Python 3.8 based).
 - Logic: The controller functions as a Learning Switch with advanced ARP Proxy capabilities to reduce broadcast traffic and optimize the discovery process.